Julio Cabrera (philosopher): Philosophy of language and logic

 His intuition in this field of research is the same as in others: the intersections of traditions enriches thought and is essential to account for the human condition.
 Thus, logical formalization is important for thinking about existence, just as the issues of human existence are essential for understanding thinking and logic.
 This conception of philosophy owes the hardly unorthodox intersections that Cabrera did in his studies of logic, connecting Saul Kripke with Martin Heidegger, Immanuel Kant with John Austin, and Ludwig Wittgenstein with Jean-Paul Sartre.

 Cabrera's work has the expectation of allying the formal instruments to the existential contents of life.
 The critique to the alleged empty generality of logic goes in this direction as well as the proposal of a lexical logic of predicative connections, in an attempt to lend to lexical analysis a formal dimension, but loaded with content.
 The specific work on concept networks in lexical logic was developed in partnership with the physicist Olavo Leopoldino da Silva Filho, from the University of Brasilia.

 His work on logic also proceeds to a revision of the history of logic.
 An outline of his version of the history of logic would be as follows: (1) The Platonic conception of logic.
 (2) Aristotle, in syllogisms and beyond.
 (3) The logic of the connections of meanings in the Middle Ages.
-(4) Modern criticisms of formal logic: Francis Bacon, Rene Descartes and John Locke, the scientific method and logic, philosophical analysis and heuristics, the Port-Royal Logic.
+(4) Modern criticisms of formal logic: Francis Bacon, René Descartes and John Locke, the scientific method and logic, philosophical analysis and heuristics, the Port-Royal Logic.
 (5) The case of Gottfried Wilhelm Leibniz: what the official history took and what it didn't analyze.
 (6) Formal logic, transcendental logic: Immanuel Kant.
 (7) The logic in motion of Georg Wilhelm Friedrich Hegel: Hegelian criticism of denial.
 (8) the logic of the induction of John Stuart Mill.
 (9) Three conceptions of logic in the passage from the nineteenth to the twentieth century: Gottlob Frege, John Dewey and Edmund Husserl, logic within analysis, pragmatism, and phenomenology.
 (10) The case of Charles Sanders Peirce: what the official story took and what it didn't analyze.